A USGS & CES Sponsored Meeting

-We have identified three overlapping topical domains for discussion:
+We identified three overlapping topical domains for discussion:

-In each case, we will discuss what existing climate data products exist – or may soon be created – for improving the state-of-the-art in managing each domain.
-At our 1-day workshop, we will pay particular attention to three dimensions of each domain:
+In each case, we discussed what existing climate data products exist – or may soon be created – for improving the state-of-the-art in managing each domain.
+At our 1-day workshop, we paid particular attention to three dimensions of each domain:

-Informal but in-depth.
-Morning activities will include background on climate projection research in Florida and currently or newly available information and data.
-The afternoon will consist of small breakout groups focusing on the existing and potential climate data products for improving the state-of-the art in managing each domain.
-We anticipate that each domain will have differing, but related, needs in regards to the time- and spatial-scales, parameters, and uncertainty characterization.
+The meeting was informal but in-depth.
+Morning activities included background on climate projection research in Florida and currently or newly available information and data.
+The afternoon consisted of small breakout groups focusing on the existing and potential climate data products for improving the state-of-the art in managing each domain.
+We anticipated that each domain will have differing, but related, needs in regards to the time- and spatial-scales, parameters, and uncertainty characterization.

 This technical meeting is sponsored by:

 Florida Atlantic University Center for Environmental Studies, United States Geological Survey, University Corporation for Atmospheric Research, and University of Miami Rosenstiel School for Marine and Atmospheric Science

 For more information contact: